Vanadis expedition: Philippines (1–6 November)

-Bangkok (17-22 November)
+Bangkok (17–22 November)

 Ten days after Vanadis left Manila they reached Bangkok in Siam (Thailand).
 They were met by the royal ship HMS Vesatri and the Swedes went over to Vesatri where they were welcomed by the ship's Danish captain Andreas du Plessis de Richelieu and his younger brother Lieutenant Louis du Plessis de Richelieu.
 The voyage into Bangkok went past what the crew experienced as very exotic landscapes and then up the Chao Phraya River.
 On board lunch was served with the entertainment of a forty-strong orchestra and after five hours moored the yacht at the Grand Palace.
 By then it had already become dark.

 The company received a warm reception from Prince Bhanurangsi Savangwongse, who made wagons available to them, and they were driven to the Prince's Palace (Saranrom) where most of them would spend the night.

 The most important event was the audience with the king, Chulalongkorn.
 Commander Otto Lagerberg, Prince Oscar and the other officers received an invitation and after the usual honors, there was entertainment and display of the Grand Palace and Wat Phra Kaeo.

-The visit was only a few days but during this time Stolpe managed to collect an impressive collection through gifts from officials they met but also through buying every day objects at the bazaars.
+The visit was only a few days but during this time Stolpe managed to collect a collection through gifts from officials they met but also through buying every day objects at the bazaars.

 Singapore (28 November – 3 December)

 Vanadis reached Singapore on 28 November.
-This wal a relatively short stop.
+This was a relatively short stop.
 Ekholm managed to take several portraits of various people from the area and Stolpe met Wilhelm von Malein, a Russian who spoke Swedish.
 With the help of Malein Stolpe bought objects that originated from Java, Borneo and Malacca.